ConservationMetrics/mapgl-tile-renderer/README.md

 * Via CLI (npm, Node.js or Docker)
 * Using a [Github template](https://github.com/digidem/map-template) to generate tiles using a `manifest.json`.
-* As a task worker service to poll a queue for new requests.
+* As a task worker service to poll a queue for new requests, and update a database table with the render results.
-  * Currently supported: Azure Storage Queue.
+  * Currently supported: Azure Storage Queue and PostgreSQL.
   * The tool may be extended with RabbitMQ for self-hosting in the future.

 To install the tool using npm, run: